dnslink-std/go/README.md

 // The `log` is always an Array and contains a list of log entries
 // that were should help to trace back how the linked data was resolved. result.Log

+// The `txtEntries` are a reduced form of the links that contains the namespace
+// as part of the value.
+result.TxtEntries === [{ value: "/ipfs/QmTg....yomU", ttl: 60 }]
 ```

 You can configure the DNS resolution